 False dice were known as TATS, and someone who used them was known as a TAT MONGER.

-A TAX-FENCER was another name for a disreputable shopkeeper.
+A TAX-FENCER was a slang name for a disreputable shopkeeper.

 A person wearing tattered and raggedy clothing was said to be a TATTERDEMALION.